Alcidespb24/RAG/parsed_documents/hipaa-simplification-201303_parsed.md

 6. Present and cross-examine witnesses;

-7. Present oral arguments at the hearing as permitted by the ALJ;
+7. Present oral arguments at the hearing as permitted by the ALJ; and

 8. Submit written briefs and proposed findings of fact and conclusions of law after the hearing.